iWinston/typeorm-plus/docs/entities.md

 `uuid` value will be automatically generated and stored into the database.

-Besides "uuid" there is also "increment" generated type, however there are some limitations on some database platforms with this type of generation (for example some databases can only have one increment column, or some of them require increment to be a primary key).
+Besides "uuid" there is also "increment" and "rowid" (CockroachDB only) generated types, however there are some limitations on some database platforms with this type of generation (for example some databases can only have one increment column, or some of them require increment to be a primary key).